manifold-systems/manifold/manifold-deps-parent/manifold-tuple/README.md

 provides a clear and concise syntax for type-safely returning multiple values.
 As with fields and local variables, using `auto` on a method infers its return type from its return statements.
 Additionally, for improved readability, in a return statement you can omit the parenthesis otherwise required for tuple expressions.

->Note, you must use `auto` to infer a method return type; Java's `var` only works on local variables.
+Note, you must use `auto` to infer a method return type; Java's `var` only works on local variables.

+>🛈 While record classes can approximate similar functionality, they do so at a significantly higher cost.
+Records require both an explicit type definition and full `new` expression syntax.
+By contrast, because they are purely structural, tuples serve as both implied type definitions and concise expression syntax.

 ## Tuple types